lazlowa/pypz-python/_sources/core/models.rst.txt

 Plugins are the lowest level entities in *pypz*.
 They allow to extend an enhance the functionality of an operator.
-As you can check on the :ref:`inheritance_diagram`, there are several plugin interfaces with different purposes.
+As you can check on the :ref:`inheritance_diagram`, there are several plugin interfaces with different purposes:

-.. autoclass:: pypz.core.specs.plugin.Plugin
-   :no-index:

-.. autoclass:: pypz.core.specs.plugin.ResourceHandlerPlugin
-   :no-index:

-.. _port_plugins:

-.. autoclass:: pypz.core.specs.plugin.PortPlugin
-   :no-index:

-.. autoclass:: pypz.core.specs.plugin.InputPortPlugin
-   :no-index:

-.. autoclass:: pypz.core.specs.plugin.OutputPortPlugin
-   :no-index:

-.. autoclass:: pypz.core.specs.plugin.ServicePlugin
-   :no-index:

-.. autoclass:: pypz.core.specs.plugin.ExtendedPlugin
-   :no-index:

-.. autoclass:: pypz.core.specs.plugin.LoggerPlugin
-   :no-index:
+- :class:`InputPortPlugin <pypz.core.specs.plugin.InputPortPlugin>`
+- :class:`OutputPortPlugin <pypz.core.specs.plugin.OutputPortPlugin>`
+- :class:`ResourceHandlerPlugin <pypz.core.specs.plugin.ResourceHandlerPlugin>`
+- :class:`ServicePlugin <pypz.core.specs.plugin.ServicePlugin>`
+- :class:`ExtendedPlugin <pypz.core.specs.plugin.ExtendedPlugin>`
+- :class:`LoggerPlugin <pypz.core.specs.plugin.LoggerPlugin>`